curi0sity-sys/mattijs.id/README.md

         </ul>
       </li>
         <li>
-               See github  repo
+               <p>See github  repo
                This will live on a completely hardend Ubuntu linux os that can only run the given compiler project. everything else is hard shut down for hetzner in this case.
                The DNS lives on clouddlare, for now It'll live on a single simple hosting.nl vps which I'll buy.
-Later we'll need sticky sessions for k8s delivery.
+Later we'll need sticky sessions for k8s delivery.</p>
         </li>
     </ul>
   </li>